-If you’re still working at 65, and you’re eligible for Medicare, you may not have to sign up right away; however, we highly recommended signing up for Medicare as soon as you’re eligible.
-If you don’t closely follow the rules that allow you to postpone enrollment in Medicare, you may face significant financial penalties when you do enroll.
+If you’re still working at 65, and you’re eligible for Medicare, you may not have to sign up right away; however, we highly recommend you evaluate your situation as soon as you’re eligible.
+If you don’t follow the rules that allow you to postpone enrollment in Medicare, you may face significant financial penalties when you do enroll.

 Selectively Enrolling in Medicare